ryan-endacott/verbal_expressions/README.md

 ## How to get started

-Include the library and you're good to go!
+Just install with `gem install verbal_expressions`, then require the library and you're good to go!
 ```ruby
 require 'verbal_expressions'
 ```